 by William Finnegan

-My partner is in his mid-fifties now, and, like William Finnegan, has been surfing since he was a teenager.
+I know someone who is in his mid-fifties now, and who, like William Finnegan, has been surfing since he was a teenager.
 Though he and I are both avid beach-lovers, I know that when he looks at the sea, he sees something different from what I see.

 I (from my admittedly middle-class, Western, leisured perspective) look at the sea for beauty.
 I don’t understand the sea’s tides, its swells, its waves.
 I understand, simply, how the sea makes me feel.